 Colum McCann

-His oeuvre includes seven novels, notable among which are Apeirogon (2020), TransAtlantic (2013), and the National Book Award-winning Let the Great World Spin (2009).
-McCann is also the author of three collections of short stories, including Thirteen Ways of Looking, released in October 2015.
-His forthcoming book, American Mother, set to be released in March 2024, delves into the harrowing story of Diane Foley, whose son, James Foley, was tragically captured and killed by ISIS while serving as a freelance combat reporter in Syria.
-Another novel, Twist, is anticipated for release in 2025.
+McCann is the author of seven novels, including Apeirogon (2020), TransAtlantic (2013), and the National Book Award-winning Let the Great World Spin (2009).
+Additionally, he has penned three collections of short stories, notably Thirteen Ways of Looking, released in October 2015.
+His upcoming work, American Mother, scheduled for release in March 2024, explores the poignant story of Diane Foley, whose son, James Foley, was tragically captured and killed by ISIS while serving as a freelance combat reporter in Syria.
+His latest novel, Twist, is eagerly anticipated for release in March 2025.

 Are you sure you want to delete this?